suriyaaos/suriyaaos/README.md

 <!-- Non-breaking space -->
 &nbsp;

-> A simple, basic, open-sourced UNIX-like operating system built by [Suriyaa Kudo][creator] for iSC Enterprise Group operating systems.
+> A simple, basic, open-sourced UNIX-like operating system built by [Suriyaa][creator].

 **Notice:** This ReadMe only documents a subset of suriyaaOS's features.
 For additional documentation please see the [suriyaaOS site][suriyaaos].